manojkumaryalaga/Airline-Passenger-Analysis-using-Power-BI/README.md

 Key recommendations:

--Enhance Wi-Fi and connectivity to match other high-rated services.
+- Enhance Wi-Fi and connectivity to match other high-rated services.

--Target customer dissatisfaction in the 38–42 age group.
+- Target customer dissatisfaction in the 38–42 age group.

--Improve loyalty strategies for older passengers.
+- Improve loyalty strategies for older passengers.

--Ensure consistent inflight service quality across long-haul flights.
+- Ensure consistent inflight service quality across long-haul flights.

 By implementing these measures, airlines can strengthen brand reputation, foster customer loyalty, and thrive in the competitive aviation industry